telerik/winforms-docs/gridview/rows/drag-and-drop.md

 * Bound to a DataSet

 It is in the MoveRows method where the physical moving of the data happens.
 Basically what we need in this method is to add the data into the target data source, and remove it from the source data source in order to complete the drag and drop operation under the covers.
-Implement the MoveRows method as follows:#_[C#] _
+Implement the MoveRows method as follows:

 {{source=..\SamplesCS\GridView\Rows\DragAndDropRadGrid.cs region=MoveRows}}
 {{source=..\SamplesVB\GridView\Rows\DragAndDropRadGrid.vb region=MoveRows}}